 Timing is everything.

-While creating your campaign, you must decide when to send it to optimize your open rates and users engagement.
+While creating your campaign, you must decide when to send it to optimize your open rates and user engagement.

 Batch allows you to: